michael-milette/moodle-local_tinyfilemanager/README.md

 - :arrow_double_up: Ajax Upload, Ability to drag & drop, upload from URL, multiple files upload with file extensions filter
 - :file_folder: Ability to create folders and files
 - :gift: Ability to compress, extract files (`zip`, `tar`)
-- :sunglasses: Support user permissions - based on session and each user root folder mapping
 - :floppy_disk: Copy direct file URL
-- :pencil2: Cloud9 IDE - Syntax highlighting for over `150+` languages, Over `35+` themes with your favorite programming style
+- :pencil2: Syntax highlighting for over `150+` languages, Over `35+` themes with your favorite programming style
 - :page_facing_up: Google/Microsoft doc viewer helps you preview `PDF/DOC/XLS/PPT/etc`.
 25 MB can be previewed with the Google Drive viewer
-- :zap: Backup files and IP blacklist and whitelist
 - :mag_right: Search - Search and filter files using `datatable js`
-- :file_folder: Exclude folders and files from listing
+- :file_folder: Exclude hidden files and folders from listing
-- :globe_with_meridians: Multi-language(20+) support and for translations `translation.json` is file required
+- :top: Configurable root directory.
+- :globe_with_meridians: Multi-language(20+) support.
+Does not use Moodle language packs.
 - :bangbang: lots more...

 ### <a name=license></a>License, Credit